pursuit-curriculum/unit-dsa/intro-to-oop/lesson-notes/README.md

 ## Classes

-Sometimes, we need to repetitively create new objects with the same attributes.
-Imagine we want to create a bunch of pet profiles.
-Each user profile would need at least the following
+Sometimes, we need to create new objects with the same attributes repetitively.
+Imagine we want to make a bunch of pet profiles.
+Each user profile would need at least the following.

 - name
 - type